text_parser 2.4.0 text_parser: ^2.4.0 copied to clipboard

 escapes reserved characters of RegExp so that those are used

-as ordinary characters.
+as regular characters.
 The parser extracts the substrings that exactly match

-any of the strings in the passed list.
+any of the strings in the list passed as the argument.

 TextParser(